njsmith/zs/doc/library.rst

 Quickstart
 ----------

-Using the example file from the section on :ref:`zss make`, we can
+Using the example file we created when demonstrating :ref:`zss make`, we can write:
-write:

 .. ipython:: python